EighteenZi/rocksdb_wiki/Basic-Operations.md

 ```
 See [[SeekForPrev]].

-For explanation of error handling and different iterating options, see [[Iterator]].
+For explanation of error handling, different iterating options and best practice, see [[Iterator]].

 To know about implementation details, see [Iterator's Implementation](https://github.com/facebook/rocksdb/wiki/Iterator-Implementation)